PetrochukM/PyTorch-NLP/README.md

 ## :two_hearts: Now Archived :two_hearts:

-With the PyTorch toolchain is maturing, it's time to archive repos like this one.
+With the PyTorch toolchain maturing, it's time to archive repos like this one.
 You'll be able to find mature options for every part of this toolkit:

 - [Hugging Face Datasets (Datasets)](https://github.com/huggingface/datasets)
 - [Hugging Face Tokenizers (Encoders)](https://github.com/huggingface/tokenizers)